Mom's turning to bottle too soon

 The reasons for the drop-off vary, but experts suspect mothers find it inconvenient to continue to breastfeed after returning to work and that some women are swayed by advertising for baby formula.
 Or perhaps they start out giving the occasional bottle and things progress from there -- eventually less stimulation equals less milk.
 "It creates a downward spiral," Paige said.

 The study found that exclusive breastfeeding is lowest among black women and unmarried, poor, rural and very young mothers.
 Those with a high school education or less are also less likely to breastfeed.
 But our government aims to change that and has set lofty goals regarding breastfeeding: by the year 2010 they hope to have 60 percent of women breastfeeding exclusively for the first three months of life and 25 percent doing it through six months.
-New York City's program of banning formula freebies and advertisements in hospitals will likely help.
+New York City's program of in hospitals will likely help.
 What do you think is needed to get the breastfeeding message across?